iotaledger/iota.rs/docs/libraries/python/examples.md

 ![address_generation](address_generation.svg)

 So in case of IOTA 1.5 (Chrysalis), the derivation path of address/key space is `[seed]/44/4218/{int}/{0,1}/{int}`.
-The Levels `purpose` and `coin_type` are given, the rest levels are up to developers to integrate.
+The levels `purpose` and `coin_type` are given, the rest levels are up to developers to integrate.

 ### Generating address(es)

 IOTA addresses are generated via `Client.get_addresses()` function that returns a list of tuples with generated addresses.
-Considering the previous chapter about individual address/key spaces, it becomes quite clear what all used input function arguments are for:
+Considering the previous chapter about individual address/key spaces, it becomes quite clear what all used input function arguments are for.

+The whole process is deterministic which means the output is the same as long as the seed is the same:

 ```python
 {{#include ../../../bindings/python/examples/03_generate_addresses.py}}